XpiritBV/BlazorBicepWorkshop/Lab2-Blazor.md

 - Instead of using 'Fetch data', navigate to  [My quotes](https://localhost:5001/quotes)

-- Look at [My insurances](https://localhost:5001/insurances) to see your current insurances.
+- Look at [My insurances](https://localhost:5001/insurances) to see your current insurances
 - Click on any of the 'Get Quote'
 - Click on 'Buy This' for which a quote was fetched
-- Navigate to [My insurances](https://localhost:5001/insurances) to see your new insurances.
+- Navigate to [My insurances](https://localhost:5001/insurances) to see your new insurances

 # Even more modifications - adding a Storage Queue
 If everything works properly, you can add some Cloud functionality to the app.

 ### Server Project
-We will now modify the Web API code in the 'Server' project, to send a message to an Azure Storage Queue whenever a new insurance is sold.
+We will now modify the Web API code in the 'Server' project, to send a message to an Azure Storage Queue when an insurance is sold.
 This way, remote systems can process the information.

 In the Server project, add a Nuget package to enable use of Azure Storage Queues: